colinwren/cartero-screencast/README.md

 ```
 grunt cartero && node server.js
 ```
 and open [http://localhost:7000/](http://localhost:7000/).
 You can see that the Sass was compiled and included onto the page.
+This same process can be used for CoffeeScript or other CSS preprocessors.

 ## Using Cartero with Bower